|Sink the Scharnhorst!|

-The photo on the left shows the crew posing with a member of their ground-crew (right).
+The photo above shows the crew posing with a member of their ground-crew (right).
 Tail-gunner Maurice Sheerman (4 from left) is wearing the heavy clothing necessary for enduring time in that coldest part of the aircraft.
 The pilot Nils Eckhoff is third from right.

 The crash of the Halifax

 Battered is a Halifax bomber with three engines and

 without navigational instruments on its way back from